Niki-Tester/paperkins/README.md

   ![ProductsPage](/doc/images/screencapture-productspage.png)

-  There will be also be a footer at the bottom the page, which will appear on each page except the home page.
+  There will also be a footer at the bottom the page, which will appear on each page except the home page.
 Giving the user a consistent location to find further company information, social links, and ability to contact the site owner / sign up to a newsletter.

   ![Footer](/doc/images/screencapture-footer.png)